OpenAcademy-OpenStack/Two-Factor/README.md

 example of two-factor authentication implemented in Python.
 Check [AWS Multi-Factor Authentication](http://aws.amazon.com/iam/details/mfa/) for an example of how two-factor authentication works in a cloud.

+# 2. Demo Code
+Code can be found on the add-tfa branches of the submodules here.
+To use, follow our (soon to be created) guide.